Permissionless-Software-Foundation/xec-dex-lib/README.md

-# bch-dex-lib
+# xec-dex-lib

 This is a library for use in both browser and node.js JavaScript applications.
-It incorporates the basic [SWaP protocol](https://github.com/vinarmani/swap-protocol/blob/master/swap-protocol-spec.md) used by [bch-dex](https://github.com/Permissionless-Software-Foundation/bch-dex).
+It incorporates the basic [SWaP protocol](https://github.com/vinarmani/swap-protocol/blob/master/swap-protocol-spec.md) used by [xec-dex](https://github.com/Permissionless-Software-Foundation/xec-dex).

-The purpose of this library is build a web and Android app that can let *Takers* purchase tokens using the bch-dex protocol. *Makers* still still need to run the [bch-dex](https://github.com/Permissionless-Software-Foundation/bch-dex) back end to make Offers and accept Counter-Offers.
+The purpose of this library is build a web and Android app that can let *Takers* purchase tokens using the xec-dex protocol. *Makers* still still need to run the [xec-dex](https://github.com/Permissionless-Software-Foundation/xec-dex) back end to make Offers and accept Counter-Offers.
 But an app using this library allows Takers to issue a Counter Offer without needing to run back end software.

-This library depends on [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet) and [p2wdb](https://www.npmjs.com/package/p2wdb).
+This library depends on [minimal-ecash-wallet](https://www.npmjs.com/package/minimal-ecash-wallet) and [p2wdb](https://www.npmjs.com/package/p2wdb).
 Both of these libraries must be instantiated and passed in as arguments when instantiating this library.

 ## Installation

-`npm install --save-exact bch-dex-lib`
+`npm install --save-exact xec-dex-lib`

 ## Usage